This dictionary is largely based on two others:

 provide definitions drawn from the work of Anthroposophists —

-primarily Rudolf Steiner himself.
-I have also consulted publications by
+primarily Rudolf Steiner himself, but also

 Clopper Almon, Christopher Bamford, Henry Barnes, Stewart C. Easton,

 The two SteinerBooks dictionaries are not exclusively lexicons of Anthroposophical/Waldorf terms; they include entries from Theosophy and other "supernatural sciences" in addition to Anthroposophical terms.
 Thus, they aim to outline the broad realms of spiritualism, mysticism, the paranormal, and the occult, which may be looked on as the context of Anthroposophy.
-That aim, then, is one of my aims in the Semi-Steiner Dictionary.
+That aim, then, is one of my aims in The Semi-Steiner Dictionary.

 Although many of the definitions in the SteinerBooks dictionaries take us well outside the limits of Anthroposophy, all the entries are presumably of at least provisional interest to Anthroposophists, given that the books were issued by Rudolf Steiner Publications.
 If nothing else, terms from systems other than Anthroposophy help Anthroposophists — and us — to locate Anthroposophy within the range of spiritualistic, mystical, and occult systems.